A full list of the airlines CEDR adjudicate on can be found on our companies covered page.

 The scheme can only be used to settle disputes relating to the following matters:

 You can apply to CEDR for adjudication if you were a passenger of a subscribing airline member.

 You should first of all let the airline know that you have a problem with them and allow them the time to try and resolve the problem.
 If matter cannot be resolved to your satisfaction the airline will write to you and tell you that you can refer the matter to CEDR for adjudication.

-All claims with an element that relates to disability rights will be exempt from the £25 charge if the claim is not successful.
+If your claim is completely unsuccessful we may charge a fee of £25.
+However, all claims with an element that relates to disability rights will be exempt from the £25 charge, even if the claim is not successful.

 The only difference between applying online or by post is that it may be more convenient for you to apply online.
 This is especially the case if you wish to take your time completing the application form and if you have all of your evidence available in electronic format.
 Just because you apply online however, does not mean that you have to continue online, you can choose to use the post, email or telephone later on.